Mehranalam/Mehranalam/README.md

 <details>
   <summary>
- projects and work done I gave it as a list. [ Click ]
+ projects and work done I gave it as a list.
   </summary>

 ### Organization